level09/x09/README.md

 X09 is Drupal's toolkit for kickstarting websites.
 It includes base CSS styles for typography, forms, buttons, and more.

-To get started -- checkout http://drapul.com
+To get started -- checkout the demo at:  http://drapul.com

 More Features
 --------------